KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 ### Feature Selection and Dimensionality Reduction

 The high-dimensional nature of multimodal depression data necessitates a sophisticated approach to feature selection and dimensionality reduction that preserves clinically relevant information while managing computational complexity.
-Our methodology implements a multi-stage process that combines statistical analysis with clinical domain knowledge to identify the most informative features for depression detection.
+A multi-stage process is employed that combines statistical analysis with clinical domain knowledge to identify the most informative features for depression detection.

 The initial feature selection phase employs a comprehensive correlation analysis to identify and remove redundant features while preserving the underlying information content.
 This analysis considers both linear and non-linear relationships between features, ensuring that the selection process captures complex interactions that may be relevant to depression detection.
 The implementation utilizes advanced correlation metrics, including Pearson's correlation coefficient for linear relationships and mutual information for non-linear dependencies.